 We take MRI scans during treatment which show the exact position and shape of the tumour.
 This allows us to target the tumour with precision.
 We can also adapt the radiation therapy plan to the anatomy of the day.

-The machine can target a tumour more precisely and protect healthy tissue by treating a smaller area.
+The MR-Linac can target a tumour clearly and avoid healthy tissue.

 Greater control of the tumour

-By giving higher doses of radiation, patients may only need 2-5 treatments.
-Conventional radiation therapy generally needs several weeks of treatments.
+By giving higher doses of radiation, patients may need fewer treatments.

 What cancers does it treat?